mamabusi/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/README.md

 There are [various ways to deploy applications to OpenShift](http://heidloff.net/article/deploying-open-liberty-microservices-openshift/).
 The options have different advantages and disadvantages which are explained in the following labs.

 ## Labs

-This workshop has seven labs.
-It should take between 60 and 90 minutues to complete the workshop.

 0. [Overview video (1:41 mins)](https://youtu.be/8361HGR_O_s)
 1. Installing prerequisites: [lab](documentation/1-prereqs.md) and [video (2:58 mins)](https://youtu.be/c5CtqijWXL4) and the [video including windows (4:11 mins)](https://youtu.be/53XccO3NNn8)